AleksandarFilipov/signalbroker-server/README.md

 - **Signal reflection** (reflector).
 When CAN networks share frames (in dbc files), interfaces.json can be configured to forward frames automatically.
 Filtering can be applied to avoid forwarding specific frames.
 Example configuration can be found [here](configuration/interfaces_referense.json)
 - **Lin arbitration** (header) signal is exposed to the client as any signal.
 This allows client to Signalbroker when configured as a slave to act on arbitration.
 Alternatively the client can act as master thus implement a custom arbitration scheme.
 In the latter case the schedule_autostart should be disabled.
 Arbitration example is avaliable [here](examples/grpc/go#go-and-the-signal-broker)
 - Don't forget to browse [examples](/examples/grpc)
+## Statistics and usage

+In order to understand usage of the product and it's enviroment it will try and send system information based on your `interfaces.json` and it's execution enviroment on start.
+The data is anonymized and it not distributed to any other party.
+Its sole purpose is the make the software better.

+This is not mandatoy and can be disabled, however to keep us motivated we would please urge you not to disable this feature.

 ## For mac/osx developers
 For dev purpose this project builds on mac with the following limations